 Equity represents the ownership stake one or more individuals or entities have in a business.
 For publicly traded corporations, equity is referred to as shareholder's equity.
-For sole proprietorships, or small businesses that operate as an extension of their owners, equity is referred to as owner's equity.
-On the balance sheet equity includes the investment from the founders, venture capitalists and initial public offerings plus the profits the business retains or minus any losses.
+For sole proprietorships or small businesses that operate as an extension of their owners, equity is referred to as owner's equity.
+On the balance sheet, equity includes the investment from the founders, venture capitalists and initial public offerings plus the profits the business retains or minus any losses.
 Equity also reflects any owner withdrawals or dividend distributions.

-Equity vs. Debt
+Equity versus Debt

 Whereas equity represents an ownership interest in a business, debt can represent the liabilities a business has.
 On a balance sheet, assets equal liabilities plus equity.
-Liabilities include accounts payable companies owe to suppliers and vendors, income taxes payable and similar monies due businesses and government entities for various purposes.
+Liabilities include the accounts payable that companies owe to suppliers and vendors, income taxes payable and similar monies due businesses and government entities for various purposes.